Kong/docs.konghq.com/app/enterprise/0.31-x/vitals.md

 - Vitals must also be enabled in Kong configuration.
 See below for details.

 ## Enabling and Disabling Vitals
-Kong Enterprise Edition ships with Vitals turned off.
+Kong Enterprise ships with Vitals turned off.
 You can change this in your configuration:

 ```bash
 # via your Kong configuration file; e.g., kong.conf